Megatokio/kilipili/README.md

 - AY-3-8912 sound chip emulation and *.ym* audio file playback.
 See Wiki page about *.ymm* files.
 - Write to internal flash with video enabled.
 - Preferences in program flash
+- write to internal flash without any distortion in video output.
+(FrameBuffers and similar VideoPlanes)

 ## Video